 - running shorts with underwear liner

-- hat, bug net, sunglasses
+- hat, bug net

 - waterproof jacket